 Prior to joining the Impact 21 team, Kathi held various senior level leadership positions at Irving Oil from business development, innovation and marketing, organizational development to human resources management.
 She wore many different hats, responsible for scenario and strategic planning, due diligence management, partner relationship management, loyalty marketing development, category management, product development and marketing for 300 branded convenience store locations and 700 branded fuel and travel plazas located in Canada and US.

 In addition, Kathi led the people and change practice for several company reorganizations, right-sizing, mergers, divestures and acquisitions as well as the Human Resource operations for all non-refining divisions in the US and Canada.
 Prior to her experience in the petroleum company, Kathi worked in the Group Insurance and Entertainment industries in training and development and recruitment roles.

 Growing up in Maine, Kathi developed a love for learning.
 She achieved her Bachelors of Art from the University of Maine and her Master of Business Administration from Boston University.
 She also attained certifications from Harvard Business School and Kellogg School of Management in business strategy and marketing.
-Her mission to be of service to the communities around her and to live in a manner that respects differences and embraces learning, has inspired her many travels to over 30 countries and 49 states.
+Her mission to be of service to the communities around her and to live in a manner that respects differences and embraces learning, has inspired her many travels to over 30 countries and all 50 states.
 Kathi has been a long-term member of various board of directors in her local communities.
 She shares many adventures with her faithful dog, Phoebe.

 Chief Marketing Officer